SlavaMelanko/cpp20/README.md

 > error: ISO C++ requires field designators to be specified in declaration order ...

-- Also, cannot be mixed with regular initialisers:
+- Also, cannot be mixed with regular initialisers

 ```cpp
 User jason{.email = "jason@mail.com", "Passw0rd!"};